-The Percy Thomson Trust has two commercial arrangements with the Stratford District Council.
+The Percy Thomson Trust has one commercial arrangement with the Stratford District Council as follows:

-- The Stratford District Council leases from the Trust a portion of the building owned by the Trust.
-This area is used by the Council for its Information Centre. - The Stratford District Council provides accounting and administrative services to the Percy Thomson Trust.
+• The Stratford District Council provides accounting and administrative services to the Percy Thomson Trust.
 The Trust pays a fee for these services.

 The Percy Thomson Trust leases to a third party a portion of the building asset for operation of a Café.